mazawi/Java/07 Object-Oriented Programming - Using Classes/08 Object-Oriented Programming - Using Classes.md

 - It limits direct access to critical data, ensuring its protection.
 - A prime illustration of encapsulation is demonstrated by creating a class with private data members and public methods for access via objects.
 - In such instances, only methods possess the capability to access these private data members.

+## Code Reusability
+- Object-Oriented Programming (OOP) promotes code reusability.
+- Reusable code can be encapsulated within classes and objects.
+- Inheritance facilitates code reuse by allowing subclasses to inherit attributes and methods from superclasses.
+- Polymorphism enables the use of a single interface to represent multiple types, enhancing code reuse.
+- Design patterns offer standardised solutions to common design problems, fostering code reuse across projects.
+- Libraries and frameworks provide pre-written code modules that can be reused in various projects, enhancing productivity and code reuse in OOP.
+- Class code is already written and tested
+- you build a new application faster
+- the application will be more reliable

+**Example: A Date class could be used in a calendar program, appointment-scheduling program, online shopping program, etc.**

+ - Understanding the internal implementation details of a class is not mandatory.
+- Familiarity with the class's Application Programming Interface (API) is crucial.
+- The API documentation specifies:
+  - Object creation procedures.
+  - Available methods and their functionalities.
+  - Guidelines for method invocation.

 [Example: Date Class](https://github.com/mazawi/Teaching-Java/tree/main/08%20Object-Oriented%20Programming%20-%20Using%20Classes/Code/Date)